stankovics/FourCardFeature/README.md

 # Four Card Feature

 This is a challenge that I found online by FrtonEnd Mentor.
-Four card grid, using grid numbered columns and rows.
+Four card grid, with grid numbered columns and rows.
 Also I used flexbox for wrapper, and to center content in middle.
 I tried to do a good job with commenting my CSS code.

 # Contributing